TomObungu/mathematics.md/Further Mathematics/Further Mechanics 1/1D Ellastic Collisions/1D Elastic Collisions.md

 0\leq e\leq_{1}
 \end{gather*}
 $$
+## Worked Example 2
+Consider collision with a fixed plane.
+The plane has zero velocity so: speed of approach = $u$, and speed of separation = $v$.
+This means for a particle and a fixed plane:
+$$
+\frac{v}{u} = e
+$$

+If the particle loss speed, (which will occur when e<1), the the particle has also lost momentum.
+This might make it seem like momentum is not conserved however, of course it has to be.

+In reality, the wall is not fully fixed, it must move a tiny amount.
+Because it's so much heavier than the particle, its velocity is negligible so we can ignore it.
+The fact that is does move, though, albeit a tiny amount, how that momentum is conserved.

+## Modelling assumption
+This applies if the plane is "smooth" and bumpy so impulse acts $\perp$ to the plane.

 # Worked Example 3
 P(m) moves with speed $4u$ when it collides with stationary particle $Q$ mass $3m$.
 Given the direction of $P$ reversed after the collision.
 Find the value of $e$.